ADVOCACY – DISTRICT 22

 - The Beijing Platform for Action (BPFA) (Latest update) – especially the 12 Critical Areas of Concern;

-- The Millennium Development Goals (MDGs) (latest update) – especially MDG 3 and MDG 5.
+- The Sustainable Development Goals (SDGs) (latest update) – especially SDG 3 and SDG 5.

 District 22 Submission Submission to Premier’s Special Taskforce on Domestic and Family Violence in Queensland

-The District has submitted a detailed submission to this taskforce.
+District 22 submitted a detailed submission to this Taskforce.
 Refer to the Attachments below for full details of our Submission

 Beijing Platform for Action: Beijing +20 Review